 Matt Klein Geltink

-We believe in one God, Creator of all, holy, sovereign, eternal, existing in three equal Persons, the Father, the Son and the Holy Spirit.
+We believe that there is one God, eternally existing in three persons: Father, Son, and Holy Spirit.

-We believe in the personal, bodily and glorious return of the Lord Jesus Christ; in the bodily resurrection of the just and the unjust; in the eternal blessedness of the redeemed and in the judgment and conscious, eternal punishment of the wicked.
+We believe in the bodily resurrection of the just and the unjust, the everlasting joy of the saved and the everlasting punishment of the unsaved.

-We believe in the entire separation of church and state.
+We believe in the baptism, by immersion, of believers.